lupyuen/lupyuen.github.io/src/lvgl.md

 # Simplify LVGL API

-TODO

-_Can we simplify the LVGL API in Zig?
+_Can we make LVGL a little friendlier with Zig?
 Such that this code..._

 ```zig
 // Get the Active Screen